Aehr Test Systems (NASDAQ:AEHR) Rating Lowered to Sell at StockNews.com

-Aehr Test Systems (NASDAQ:AEHR – Get Rating) was downgraded by StockNews.com from a “hold” rating to a “sell” rating in a research report issued to clients and investors on Saturday.
+StockNews.com cut shares of Aehr Test Systems (NASDAQ:AEHR – Get Rating) from a hold rating to a sell rating in a research note published on Saturday.

-AEHR has been the topic of a number of other research reports.
-Craig Hallum lifted their target price on Aehr Test Systems from $31.00 to $45.00 in a research report on Friday, January 20th.
-TheStreet lowered Aehr Test Systems from a “b-” rating to a “c+” rating in a research report on Monday, April 3rd.
+A number of other analysts also recently weighed in on AEHR.
+TheStreet downgraded shares of Aehr Test Systems from a b- rating to a c+ rating in a report on Monday, April 3rd.
+Craig Hallum increased their price target on shares of Aehr Test Systems from $31.00 to $45.00 in a report on Friday, January 20th.

 About Aehr Test Systems